Typeform/gitleaks-config/README.md

 # Gitleaks Config

-This repository contains three things:
+The main elements of this repository are:

 1. `global_config.toml`: The global configuration we use as a base to run https://github.com/zricethezav/gitleaks
 2. `gitleaks_config_generator`: A python script to merge our global configuration with a project's specific configuration